 Sure, Eska may be a cool restaurant that has just received the Bib Gourmand award from the Michelin guide, but it's also Ambiente group's first foray into specialty coffee.
 The coffee is sourced mostly from the Liberec-based Nordbeans (alternating with Double B or Doubleshot), and the machine is the competition-grade Black Eagle by Victoria Arduino.
 Where Eska excels, compared to other cafes, is the sheer scale and assortment of baking and cooking that goes on in there.
-If you want coffee and cake, this is the place to go.
+If you want coffee and good food, this is the place to go.
 After all, this is a restaurant, bakery and coffee shop in one, set in a repurposed factory hall.

 Cafe Jen may be known for its breakfasts, friendly atmosphere or, at the time we write this, their all-female staff. (#futureofcoffeeisfemale, anyone?)
 But this should not distract the attention from coffee, because they do very well on that front, too.
 Opting mostly for Hasbean coffee roasts, this place has been the secret darling of many of Prague's best baristas.

-coffee room has become somewhat of a staple on the Prague coffee scene thanks to the hard work of its friendly owner and a very strong following by the young types that tend to have an Instagram account with a following.
+coffee room. has become somewhat of a staple on the Prague coffee scene thanks to the hard work of its friendly owner and a very strong following by the young types that tend to have an Instagram account with a following.
 The room is small but cute and the coffee nicely compliments a surprisingly large assortment of bites to eat.
-Two tables outside in the summer.
+Three tables outside in the summer.
 A great basecamp for your exploration of the Vinohrady district.

 Prague Coffee Neighborhood Guides